Afraid your child spends too much time in front of screens and devices? Find out here how to set time limits on Windows 10 and Xbox.

-- Under Family members, click or tap Screen time for the child whose screen time you want to restrict.
+- Under Family members, click or tap Screen time for the child.

 - Make sure PC screen time limits is On under PC screen time.

-- For restricting Xbox time, enable Xbox screen time limits under Xbox screen time
+- For restricting Xbox use, enable Xbox screen time limits under Xbox screen time.

 - For each day, choose the number of hours of allowed screen time in front of a PC or Xbox respectively under Hours allowed.

-- To allow all times that are allowed on the timeline, select Max scheduled.
+- To allow all allotted on the timeline, select Max scheduled.

 - Optionally, to change when the screen time can occur: